GM's super-quiet, super-cool military 4X4

 "We're not doing it in this vehicle, but it is possible for us to take the exhaust gas from the engine, or the fuel cell, and actually create potable water," said Brian Butrico, with the U.S. Army's Research and Development and Engineering Command.
 "The soldiers can actually create their own drinking water as they're operating the vehicle."

 Refueling the truck will be different from refueling a truck with liquid fuel.
-The ZH2's thick-walled storage tank -- 38 saw blades were required to cut one in half, according to GM -- is filled with compressed hydrogen gas.
+The ZH2's thick-walled storage tank -- GM engineers went through 38 saw blades trying to cut one in half for a display -- is filled with compressed hydrogen gas.

 Although hydrogen is the most abundant element in the universe, it doesn't ordinarily exist as a free-floating gas.
 It has to be extracted from substances that contain hydrogen, like water or hydrocarbon fuels.
 That can be done using portable devices that can run on solar or battery power or that plug in to a local electrical grid.